 - a fake, forged, or counterfeit registration (which would also be a violation of Vehicle Code 4463 VC California's fraudulent vehicle registration law),

 - inaccurate information about the truck you are driving or the weight of its load (in order to avoid a citation for Vehicle Code 35551 overweight vehicles), or

 - any answer to a question that you know is false.

-Example: Defendant was being investigated for the unlawful possession of dealer license plates that were locked in his desk.
-He denied having a key to a second desk where more plates were located but.as the officers were about to force open the drawer.he retrieved a key from his pocket.
+Example: Greg is being investigated for the unlawful possession of dealer license plates that are locked in his desk.
+He denies having a key to a second desk where more plates are located.
+However, as the officers are about to force open the drawer, he retrieves a key from his pocket.

 - Penal Code 148 PC California's law against resisting, delaying, or obstructing an officer engaged in the performance of his/her duties,